 Phone Recording

-As part of our compliance with applicable laws and regulations, certain telephone lines in our sales and trading departments are recorded.
+Certain telephone lines in our sales and trading departments are recorded.
 Please note that these recordings may be made with or without the use of a spoken warning, tone, or similar notification.

 Disclosure of Financial Condition (FINRA Rule 2261)